thatsn0tmysite/xsserve/README.md

 ## ⚠ Disclaimer
 The project is in a VERY bare bone state right now, so if you want a prime experience, use other tools.

-> NOTE: there is no authentication to the UI.
+> NOTE: only basic authentication is supported for the UI for now.

 ## 📷 Mandatory screenshot
 ![Mandatory screenshot](.images/mandatory.png)